A/N: Warning in this chapter for some depiction of violence.

+Moira shrugged.
 “Then we’ll let Alfheim have its war.
 Rheamarie Nochdvor won’t be appeased until she either has her father back or has shed enough blood to account for it.”

 “Why are you telling me all of this?”
 Gareth asked.

 Gareth laughed, but Moira didn’t laugh with him.
 “It took you fifty years to develop a sense of humor, Moira?”

 “So I’m a pawn.”

 “We all have duties we must perform.
-I’ve been doing mine for years, filling father’s position on the council, and now it’s your turn to contribute.
+I’ve been doing mine for years, filling father’s position on the council, and now it’s your turn.
 Think of it this way: you’ll get to be a part of the story for once, instead of just reading them.
 I know it’ll be hard leaving Ofelia, but think of the tale you’ll get to tell her— you’ll prevent a war, rescue a king.
 You’ll be a real-life Egil.”

 He sighed.
 “Can I have time to think about it?”

-“That’s enough of that for now, don’t you think?
-Let me show you the rest of the club.
+“You’re welcome, Gareth.
+That’s enough of that, now, don’t you think?
+Come, let me show you the rest of the club.
 You’re eligible for membership, you know.”

 “Pardon?”
 Gareth asked, remembering his manners.

 The woman beckoned him to follow, then started up the drive.
-“Unity wants to keep this mission secret, and most of what happens on the Island is public,” she said.
-“That’s why we’re meeting here.
-This is one of the team member’s house—it’s too close to Greysdale, I told him.
+“Unity wants to keep our mission secret.
+Secrets are hard to keep on the island, so we had to meet here.”
+She sighed, and glanced back at Gareth.
+“I told them it’s too close to Greysdale.
 One wrong turn and you’re a dead body in a dark alley somewhere.”

 The way she emphasized you’re made Gareth think she meant him, specifically.